ahmadjamalkta/inet-showcases/visualizer/environment/doc/index.rst

 The physical environment has a profound effect on the communication of wireless devices.
 For example, physical objects like walls inside buildings constraint mobility.
-They also obstruct radio signals often resulting in packet loss.
+They also obstruct radio signals, often resulting in packet loss.
 It's difficult to make sense of the simulation without actually seeing where physical objects are.